 Arjo pointed out to me that the 34 levels of ERA-Interim and of ERA5 are not the same.
 Looking closely at the benchmark code that plots the ozone profiles at various stations, I came across this:

 ; DISCLAIMER ; currently works only for 34 out of 60 levelsThe A's and B's pressure coefficients were hardcoded.
 Since there are differences between the 34 levels of ERA-Interim and those of ERA-5, it explains the problem in the O3 plots.
 I've modified the code to read the hybrid coefficients from auxiliary files, so that it can compare runs with different levels (including different number of levels).
 You can look at the updated comparison in the O3_sondes_comp.pdf file.
 Most of the time ERA-Interim and ERA5 give the same results.
 There are very few occasions where ERA5 gives better results, like over Hong Kong in JJA particularly.

-#13 Updated by Philippe Le Sager 6 months ago
+#13 Updated by Philippe Le Sager over 2 years ago

 - File SUMMER_2006.pdf added

 - % Done changed from 40 to 60